-New process for submitting code change applications
+Process for submitting code change applications

-Beginning with the February 2020 CPT Panel meeting, all applications are to be submitted online via the CPT Smart App.
+All code change applications are to be submitted online via the CPT Smart App.
 The CPT Smart App platform transforms the application submission process from a paper-based application process to a digital set of tools and resources for proposing code changes.
 This platform allows easy access to the current CPT data set and provides tools to manage your code change applications.

 Currently, electronic submissions using the CPT Smart App are required for: